chainwayxyz/citrea-docs/developer-documentation/system-contracts/bridge.md

 # Bridge

-This bridge contract facilitates deposits and withdrawals between Bitcoin and Citrea.
+Serves as a facilitator of deposits and withdrawals between Bitcoin and Citrea.
 It verifies Bitcoin transactions for deposits and manages withdrawal requests to be processed on the Bitcoin network.

+You can find the contract in the address [`0x31...002`](https://explorer.devnet.citrea.xyz/address/0x3100000000000000000000000000000000000002).

 ## Deposit Structure